History of the Technion – Israel Institute of Technology: Decades of war and peace

 During the 1960s, the Technion opened its doors to hundreds of students from the developing countries of Africa and Asia.
 Scores of Technion faculty members provided technological assistance to various countries worldwide, often under the auspices of United Nations agencies.
 Recognizing the growing trend in interdisciplinary activity, Technion established several new departments, including Biomedical Engineering, Computer Science, Applied Mathematics, and the Solid State Institute.
 Alexander Goldberg, a chemical engineer, was President of the university from 1965 to 1973.
 In 1969, Technion established the Faculty of Medicine, one of the few medical schools worldwide to be affiliated with an institute of technology.

-The 1970s in Israel were marked by extremes – from the trauma and tragedy of the Yom Kippur War to the optimism and hope of Israel's peace agreement with Egypt.
-Throughout the upheaval and change, Technion remained at the forefront of the nation's activities – from producing technologies for guaranteeing Israel's future security, to planning cooperative regional research projects in subjects such as desalination and nuclear energy.
+The 1970s in Israel were marked by tragedy of the Yom Kippur War and the optimism of Israel's peace agreement with Egypt.
+Technion remained at the forefront of the nation's activities – from producing technologies for guaranteeing Israel's future security, to planning cooperative regional research projects in subjects such as desalination and nuclear energy.

 The establishment of the Samuel Neaman Institute for Advanced Studies in Science and Technology at the Technion in 1978 further encouraged the interaction of academia, industry and government.
 In 1971 the Faculty of Biology was established.
-Amos Horev, an Israeli Defense Forces Major-General and nuclear scientist, was President of the university from 1973 to 1982.
+Amos Horev, an Israel Defense Forces Major-General and nuclear scientist, was President of the university from 1973 to 1982.